Investors-FastTrack/FTLightning/docs/Examples/02-date_javascript.md

 ```

-### Get Price Value
+### Retrieving Specific Price Values
-Loop through the [v1/data/dates] object to find the date you want to display.
-Save the index or marketdate value of that date, then use that as the index in the [v1/data/{ticker}] result to get the date's closing price.
+To find a specific date's closing price, iterate through the `v1/data/dates` object, match the desired date, and use the corresponding index to fetch the price from the bulk data array.
 ```javascript
 function getDate(dte) {